Skip to main content

 In the case where there is no answer from the gateway within the

-specified max_timeout, the counter-party gateway rollbacks the
+specified max_timeout, the counterparty gateway rollbacks the process

-rollbacks can also happen in case of unresolved errors.
+also happen in case of unresolved errors.

 The non-crashed gateway that conducts the rollback tries to

-communicate with the crashed gateway from time to time (self healing)
+communicate with the crashed gateway from time to time (self-healing)

 or to contact the backup gateways (primary-backup).
-In any case, and
+In any case,

 upon the completion of a rollback, the non-crashed gateway sends a